lf-energy/foundation/project-stages.md

 ### Incubator Stage
 **Definition**

-The Incubator Stage is for projects that are interested in reaching the Mature Stage, and have identified a growth plan for doing so.
+The Incubator Stage is for projects that are interested in reaching the Graduated Stage, and have identified a growth plan for doing so.
 Incubator Stage projects will receive mentorship from the TAC and are expected to actively develop their community of contributors, governance, project documentation, and other variables identified in the growth plan that factor in to broad success and adoption.

 In order to support their active development, projects in the Incubator stage have a higher level of access to foundation resources, which will be agreed upon and reviewed on a yearly basis.
 A project's progress toward its growth plan goals will be reviewed on a yearly basis, and the TAC may ask the project to move to the Sandbox stage if progress on the plan drops off or stalls.

 **Examples**

-1. Projects that are on their way or very likely to become Mature.
+1. Projects that are on their way or very likely to mature to Graduated status.
 1. Projects that have developed new growth targets or other community metrics for success.
 1. Projects that are looking to create a lifecycle plan (maintainership succession, contributor programs, version planning, etc.)
 1. Projects that need more active support from LF Energy Governing Board or TAC mentorship in order to reach their goals.